Seaweed fertilizer is essentially plant food, just like bonemeal fertilizer.

 Organic fertilizers are best for plants.

-Many gardeners use a combination of Alfalfa meal and kelp (or seaweed fertilizer) to complete the NPK (Nitrogen- Phosphorus- Potassium) content of the soil.
+Many gardeners use a combination of Alfalfa meal and kelp (or seaweed fertilizer NPK) to complete the soil’s NPK ratio (Nitrogen- Phosphorus- Potassium) content.

 Use the following list as a guide for how much Alfalfa meal you need to use: